Breakthrough-Energy/docs/source/dev/idea_list.md

 **Mentor:**

-### Project 4. - Visualization
+### Project 4. - Improve data visualization toolset
-Visualization of the power systems output data is essential for users to interpret the simulations results.
-Our current plotting functions are base on matplotlib and bokeh.
+Visualization of complex systems like the power grid is essential for people to be more engaged and truely understand the impact of different policies.
+The current visulizations are split between matplotlib and nivo, each being used by different teams.
+The goal of this project is to re-create these visulizations in a single, unified platform.

+- Convert [matplotlib](https://matplotlib.org/stable/index.html) graphs used by the reasearch team to [plotly](https://plotly.com/python/)
+- Convert [nivo](https://nivo.rocks/) graphs used by the website team to plotly
+- Explore the data and generate interesting new graphs

+A participant with existing expertise might:
+- Create an extensible python script to automate the creation of plotly graphs that is triggered whenever new data is availible from the research team.
+- Stand up a local endpoint to serve as a dashboard completed graphs
+- Generate more complex visualizations such as map graphs with availible mapbox tools

 **Requirements:**
+Python, Pandas,

 **Level:**
+Easy - Medium

 **Mentor:**
 [Merrielle](https://github.com/merrielle)